Mario7F/LinuxAdminProjects/README.md

 - Edit the config file
 - Set permissions for read/write for the user and group, read only for others
 -  Make sure you able to find it using another terminal
-## "Setting Up Rsync"
+## Setting Up Rsync
-## "Ansible Automation"
+## Ansible Automation
-## "Container deployment And Management Using Kubernetes"
+## Container deployment

+  - Create static website
+  - Create an image of the site using Podman
+  - Deploy image onto Azure Web Services to host the site
+  - Show the results

-## "Monitoring Metrics With Grafana" .
+## Monitoring Metrics With Grafana